google/WebFundamentals/src/_langs/en/tools/iterate/inspect-styles/shortcuts.markdown

 ---
 {% wrap content %}

-This guide provides a quick reference to each DevTools shortcut and the corresponding key for each on Windows/Linux and Mac.
+This guide provides a quick reference to each shortcut availabe in Chrome DevTools.
 While some shortcuts are globally available across all of the DevTools, others are specific to a single panel, and are broken up based on where it can be used.

 {% include modules/toc.liquid %}

-## Short-cuts to open DevTools
+## Access DevTools using these shortcuts

-To access the DevTools, on any web page or app in Google Chrome, you can use one of these options:
+To access the DevTools, on any web page or app in Google Chrome:

 * Open the **Chrome menu** ![Chrome menu](imgs/chrome-menu.png) at the top-right of your browser window, then select **Tools > Developer Tools**.
 * Right-click on any page element and select **Inspect Element**.

-Additonal shortcuts to launch DevTools:
+Additonal shortcuts to access DevTools:

 <table class="table-3">
   <thead>
-      <th>Launch DevTools</th>
+      <th>Access DevTools</th>
-      <th>Windows</th>
+      <th>On Windows</th>
-      <th>Mac</th>
+      <th>On Mac</th>
   </thead>
   <tbody>
     <tr>